Send Emails Automatically - Uses Excel Macro and Task Scheduler

 If you still can't get the formatting right, think about creating a PDF and attaching that to your auto email instead.
 Read my Email PDF Excel Tutorial to find out how.

 If you are thinking of automating emails, I recommend to transition to Google Sheets if possible.
 This makes it easier to schedule them, and I have an easier time making the formatting look nice.
-Check back for a tutorial on this.
+View the Google Sheet Email Tutorial.

 Download the workbook and code below!